Baton (law enforcement): Blackjacks and saps

-The terminology used to refer to these weapons varies and can be imprecise, and depends on the source and time period.
-In some contexts, these terms are used loosely to refer to any small, dense bludgeon, including those that are improvised.
+The terminology applied to these weapons can be imprecise, depends on the source and time period, and may refer to an improvised device accomplishing the same result.
+Blackjacks have long been a favorite of the criminal element as a concealed carry weapon, and are illegal to privately own in many jurisdictions.

 A late 19th-century type is a wooden shaft about one foot long, with a leather- or macramé-covered lead ball as the head.
 This weapon is referred to by some sources as a "sap" (derived from "sapling" due to its wood handle), or euphemistically as a "life-preserver".
 The term "cosh" may also originate with this weapon, being derived from the Romani word kašt, meaning "stick" or "piece of wood".
 The term "blackjack" referring to a hand weapon is of unknown etymology, and the earliest text reference is 1889.